We are committed to protecting your personal information and being transparent about what we do with it, no matter how you interact with us.

 - other information relating to you personally which you may choose to provide to us such as diversity information.

 Data protection law recognises that certain types of personal information are more sensitive.
-This is known as 'sensitive' or 'special category' personal information and covers information revealing racial or ethnic origin, religion, philosophical beliefs and political opinions, trade union membership, genetics, biometrics (where it is used for ID purposes), information concerning health or data concerning a person's sexual orientation, or sex life.
+This is known as 'sensitive' or 'special category personal information data’ for the purposes of the GDPR and covers information revealing racial or ethnic origin, religion, philosophical beliefs and political opinions, trade union membership, genetics, biometrics (where it is used for ID purposes), information concerning health or data concerning a person's sexual orientation, or sex life.

-Sensitive information will only be collected where necessary, for example, we may need to collect health information from you when you register for a challenge event.
-Clear notices will be provided at the time we collect this information, stating what information is needed, and why.
+Sensitive information will only be collected where necessary, for example, we may need to collect health information from you when you register for a challenge event or information from you in relation to a COVID-19 test result.
+Clear notices will be provided at the time we collect this information, stating what information is collected, and why.

 In addition, we may process special categories of data, such as information about ethnic origin, sexual orientation or religion or belief.
 We may also collect information about whether or not applicants are disabled to make reasonable adjustments for candidates who have a disability.
 We process such information to carry out our obligations and exercise specific rights in relation to employment.